kyma-project/kyma/tests/acceptance/README.md

 ## Usage

-This section provides information on building and versioning of the Docker image, as well as configuring Kyma.
+To test your changes and build an image, use the `make build build-image` command.

-Use `make build build-image` to test your changes and build image.
+### Add new test

-### Adding new tests
+To add a new test:

-1. Add a new package
+1. Add a new package.
-2. Modify the Dockerfile to compile the test binary to pkg.test
+2. Modify the Dockerfile and build.sh script to compile the test binary to pkg.test.
-3. Add execution of the test to the `entrypoint.sh` script
+3. Add execution of the test to the `entrypoint.sh` script.
 4. Add deletion of the binary to Makefile's cleanup step.

-### Configuring Kyma
+### Configure Kyma

 After building and pushing the Docker image, set the proper tag in the `resources/core/values.yaml` file, in the`acceptanceTest.imageTag` property.